-- 1. Purpose of Conclusions
+- 1. Conclusions

-- 2. Summary Approach
+- 2. The Summary Approach

-- 3. Expansion Approach
+- 3. The Expansion Approach

-- 4. Hybrid Approach
+- 4. The Hybrid Approach

+- 5. The Wrong Approach: Example

-1. Purpose of Conclusions
+1. Conclusions

 The first thing that should be noted when beginning a discussion about conclusions is that after the introduction, the conclusion is the most important part of an essay.
-It's the last point, the last idea, the very last words-words that will be rattling around in your readers' heads when they put your text down and are sitting and thinking about what they just read.
+It's the last point, the last idea, the very last words -- words that will be rattling around in your readers' heads when they put your text down and are sitting and thinking about what they just read.
 Therefore, it makes sense for you, or any writer, to pay special attention to how the last paragraphs and sentences of a text come together.

-Remember that, like an introduction, a conclusion doesn't have to be just one paragraph.
+Remember that a conclusion doesn't have to be just one paragraph.
 Rather, the writer should find whatever approach works best for a particular project.